©

 Location

-The project will be delivered in Hanoi, Nghe An and Lao Cai during year one, with expansion across Viet Nam in the last two years.
+The project is delivered in Hanoi and Nghe An during year one, with expansion across Viet Nam in the last two years.

 Partners in year one